chef/automate/components/automate-backend-pgleaderchk/habitat/README.md

 ## Build

-In order to build the pkg, you must enter the studio at the root: `a2-ha-backend`
+In order to build the pkg, you must enter the studio at the root: `automate`

 ## Bindings